PuddyClub/Firebase-Discord-Interactions/README.md

 All of your commands should be here.
 Each object Key must be a command ID or a command name.
 All returned values are the same as the "options.invalidCommandCallback".

+### app (Object / Optional)
+JSON static data to get your bot data.

 ### options.firebase (Object / Optional)
 JSON data from your Firebase you want to get your bot data through Firebase Database Realtime.

 ### options.appPath (String / Optional)
 The Path of your Firebase Database Realtime where you is storing your bot data.

+### options.bot (Discord.JS Client / Optional)
+You can insert an active or inactive Discord.JS Client to be used in conjunction with the API.
+(Tested in the Discord.JS 12.5.1)

 ```js
 // Get Function Listener Base